Published: January 22, 2026

 Elections/Political Stability

 The Oriental Republic of Uruguay is a constitutional republic with a democratically elected president and a bicameral legislature.
-In the 2019 national elections, Luis Lacalle Pou won a five-year presidential term in a free and fair election.
-No political party won a majority in parliament, but the ruling party formed a coalition to pass legislation.
-Upcoming national elections will occur on October 27, 2024.
-If necessary, run-off elections will be held on November 24.
+In the November 2024 national elections, Broad Front candidate Yamandú Orsi won a five-year presidential term after a run-off vote.
+No coalition won an absolute majority in the lower house, but the Broad Front won 16 of 30 Senate seats.

 Protests & Demonstrations

 Demonstrations, some expressing anti-U.S. sentiment, occasionally occur in Uruguay, particularly near the U.S. Embassy, Legislative Palace, Independence Plaza, City Hall, Batlle Park, Liberty Plaza, and universities in Montevideo.
 While most demonstrations are peaceful and non-violent, avoid large gatherings or events where crowds have congregated to demonstrate, protest, or cause damage as a byproduct of celebrating an event, such as after soccer matches.
+On September 29, the U.S. Embassy in Montevideo issued an alert for the anniversary of the founding of the Club Atletico Peñarol, stating that similar past events had resulted in disruptions and conflict between rival clubs.
 Although public law requires a permit to demonstrate, local police typically do not enforce this rule.

 Anti-U.S./Anti-Western Sentiment